kchinzei/PCA9xxxPWM/README.md

 you need to implement your own `hasBegun()` and `customHasBegun()` by deriving from a concrete class of `PCA9xxxPWM`.

-### Hardware dependent member functions and behaviors
+## Hardware dependent member functions and behaviors

+### PCA995xA series specific functions

 You need to set current gain for PCA995xA devices.
 Note that there aren't equivalent member functions for other devices.